Books and Records Creation

 The act of CREATING required records is governed by two layers of rules.
 The FINRA layer sets the general requirement and the default retention floor; the SEC's "records to be made" rule provides the detailed list of records that must be CREATED and kept CURRENT.

-The FINRA General-Recordkeeping Rule
+What Does the FINRA General-Recordkeeping Rule Require?

 The FINRA books-and-records general requirement sets the broker-dealer's top-level recordkeeping obligation.
 It does three things: